openaps/docs/docs/docs/walkthrough/phase-0/rpi.md

 Note that the second line was previously commented out.

-From now on you will be able to SSH in with your private SSH key only.
+From now on you will be able to SSH in with your private SSH key ONLY.

 ## Wifi reliability tweaks [optional]